SriHarshaKarumuri/GameUsingGestures/README.md

       Every tracker has its own functionality , advantages,disadvantages you can know them in python documentation section.
       In this program we used **CSRT Tracker** it supports low frames but it detects object movements accurately.
       Note: This Trackers have been moved to another package called OpenCvLegacy so if you use you will get a error that **cv2.TrackerCSRT_create() has no attribute         tracker**
-      So the solution is mentioned on line
+      So the solution is mentioned here

-How to Use
+      Steps for Solution mentioned Above

       1)Firstly make sure that you install all the above mentioned 3 packages in your local system.
-      2)For Problem Mentioned In Line 29 - Goto Path of your Python Scripts Folder like (C:\Program Files\Python310\Scripts)-Path may be differ in your local system         and depends on where you store but this will be a common subpath-(Python310\Scripts) and Run/Start A Command Prompt there and type the following code: pip install opencv-contrib-python==4.5.5.62  it will install packages.
+      2)For Problem Mentioned above - Goto Path of your Python Scripts Folder like (C:\Program Files\Python310\Scripts)-Path may be differ in your local system         and depends on where you store but this will be a common subpath-(Python310\Scripts) and Run/Start A Command Prompt there and type the following code: pip install opencv-contrib-python==4.5.5.62  it will install packages.
       3)A photo will be clicked from your webcam Select the area in the image clicked that  you wish to track Click enter now and a live webcam video window is opened which tracks you and prints the movements on shell according to your postion coordinates
         You can press 'q' to stop the program.

     Example:
     1)Run Program
     2)Open Cascade Windows and open chrome and enter  https://www.kiloo.com/subway-surfers/ See the Magic .......!!!!!!